praneeth622/VibeThread/SPOTIFY_SETUP.md

    - Only tracks with valid Spotify IDs can be added to playlists

 4. **OAuth redirect issues**
-   - Ensure the redirect URI in Spotify app settings matches exactly: `http://localhost:3001/spotify-callback`
+   - Ensure the redirect URI in Spotify app settings matches exactly: `https://vibethread.praneethd.xyz/spotify-callback`
-   - Check that the frontend is running on port 3001
+   - Check that the frontend is running on the correct domain

 ### Development vs Production